• 1 Chestnut St FL 4H, Nashua, NH 03060, USA

 Accessories

-Snubber – A simple porous disc snubber or piston snubber is a great way to protect you instrument from pulsation and get more stable readings.
+• Snubber: A simple yet effective solution, a porous disc or piston snubber is ideal for protecting your instrument from pulsation and achieving more stable readings.

-Pressure Limiting Valve (PLV) – is a device that is designed as a self-operating pressure shut off valve.
-It can be set at a specific pressure where it will shut off the pressure to the instrument and protect it from over pressure damage.
-These work very well when paired with a snubber, as it give the PLV more time to respond to a sudden pressure spike.
+• Pressure Limiting Valve (PLV): This self-operating shut-off valve can be set to a specific pressure, automatically shutting off pressure to the instrument and safeguarding it from overpressure damage.
+PLVs work exceptionally well when paired with a snubber, as the snubber provides additional time for the PLV to react to sudden pressure spikes.

 Example Submittal Package